8.4 C

 Quotes from Waiting for the Rain by Charles Mungoshi

-I had not heard of Charles Mungoshi before, but when I researched him, I found out that he was an award-winning author, who was recognized in Africa, and internationally, as one of the continent’s most powerful writers.
-Waiting For The Rain, which deals with the pain and dislocation of the clash of the old and new ways, is required reading in schools in Zimbabwe since the 1980s.
-Mungoshi died in 2019, and since then the Zimbabwe Writers Association has – unsuccessfully – petitioned the government to accord him the status of a national hero.
+Before reading the novel, I was unfamiliar with Charles Mungoshi.
+My research revealed he was an acclaimed, award-winning author, recognised both in Africa and internationally as one of the continent’s most influential writers.
+Waiting for the Rain, addressing the pain and dislocation caused by the clash of old and new traditions, has been required reading in Zimbabwean schools since the 1980s.
+Mungoshi passed away in 2019, and since then the Zimbabwe Writers Association has—so far unsuccessfully—petitioned the government to grant him national hero status.

 “THE ZIMBABWEAN WRITER Charles Mungoshi is both a prolific and a versatile writer who has to date attracted little critical attention.
 In English he has published four works: a novel, Waiting for the Rain (1975); two collections of short stories, Coming of the Dry Season (1972) and Some Kinds of Wounds (1980); and a collection of poems, The Milkman Does not only Deliver Milk (1981).
 He has also written two novels and a play in Shona.
 T.O.
 McLoughlin in his survey of Black writing in English from Zimbabwe says of Mungoshi that he ‘is Zimbabwe’s most substantial writer not least because he offers such a penetrating and complex image of the fragmentation of Shona society’ brought about by years of colonial domination.’